msh9/codinginthetrenches.com/content/post/2016-02-20-nodejs-counter-implementation.md

 | #5           | 0.0135 seconds |
 | #6           | 0.0134 seconds |

 The results are not particularly surprising.
-The indirection of calling an object’s method adds time to the overall total, roughly about double in the worst case between #1 and #6.
+The indirection of calling an object's method adds time to the overall total, roughly about double in the worst case between #1 and #6.
 While using an object adds overhead, individually maintaining numerous objects throughout a JS application is asking for pain.
-Please don’t use methods #5 and #6 throughout a production application.
+Please don't use methods #5 and #6 throughout a production application.

 Something else interesting to note, at least with NodeJS 4.3.0 the [KISS][6] method of using an If statement instead of a 1-liner is faster (see #1 vs. #2).

-In conclusion, if you don&#8217;t need variable increments method #4 looks the best, otherwise method #2 looks good.
+In conclusion, if you don't need variable increments method #4 looks the best, otherwise method #2 looks good.
 As with all benchmarking please do not take these numbers out of context and remember that these are timing values for **10 million total** operations.
 In other words, every method presented here is very fast in all but the most extreme of circumstances.

  [2]: https://codinginthetrenches.com/2014/09/10/java-arraylist-resize-costs/
  [3]: https://codinginthetrenches.com/2014/09/01/how-long-it-takes-to-throw-an-exception-in-java/